opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 group_by=date_format(date_field, "w") -- Create a group for each different week in date_field
 ```

 Results can be grouped by parts of a date, using the `date_format` function.
-See the [description of the function](#date-format-function) for the full syntax.
+For the full syntax, see the [description of the function](#date-format-function).

 ## Order by clause